aleshaleksey/fansys23/08-spell-list.md

 |Concentration|local|
 |Save|-|

-**Description**: Summons an [angel](10-conditions-types.md#divine-1) of 8th level or lower, that will faithfully serve, or fight for the caster.
+**Description**: Summons an [angel](10-conditions-types.md#divine-1) of 8th level or lower, that will faithfully serve the caster or fight for them.
 The caster and angel are able to communicate (angels understand all languages anyway).

 **Special**: